Dbvisit Standby can be scheduled on both the primary and standby servers.

 In the Dbvisit Standby version 8.0.02 initial release there is only one way to schedule Dbvisit to send and apply logs on Windows Based systems, and this is using the Windows Scheduler.

-An update will be released that will enable the option to create a new Windows service for each DDC which will then run as a kind of "background" process, which will then monitor the Oracle database if a primary and if logs are generated they will be detected and send to the standby.
+From Dbvisit Standby Version 8.0.04 there is a Windows service for each DDC which will then run as a kind of "background" process, which will then monitor the Oracle database if a primary and if logs are generated they will be detected and send to the standby.
 On the Standby a service will be created per DDC and when started, will review the ARCHDEST locations and if new logs arrive, they will automatically be applied.
+See section 4.2.
+Windows Based Systems for step by step procedure to use the Windows service option in sending and applying the archivelogs.

 Values will be configurable via the DDC file.